The Beginning: Trash-In and Paper Recycling

 In 2013, UW Recycling piloted restroom paper towel composting in the Allen, Suzzallo and Odegaard libraries.
 Restroom paper towel composting is now a standard element of the MiniMax program.

 Effective July 2014, the City of Seattle’s ban on recyclables in the garbage prohibited the disposal of recyclable plastic cups, glass and plastic bottles and jars, and aluminum and tin cans in the garbage.
-Then in January 2015, the City of Seattle no longer allowed food and compostable paper, including food-soiled pizza boxes, paper napkins and paper towels, in the garbage.
+As of January 2015, the City of Seattle no longer allows food and compostable paper (including food-soiled pizza boxes, paper napkins and paper towels) in the garbage.

 UW Recycling is committed to developing innovative and educational waste diversion programs.
 Our driving force?
 Achieving 70% waste diversion by the year 2020.
 It is our hope to continue to make strides towards diverting more and more materials from the landfill.